 If you are planning to expand your eCommerce business, then old methods can not take you a long way.

-ERPAG is a great software that helps in inventory management and saves the data over the cloud.
+ERPAG is a great software that helps in inventory management and saves data over the cloud.

-All the challenges we point to here cost time and money.
-With time and the growing pace of the 21st century, eCommerce is expanding massively and that has put a lot of change over how eCommerce Supply Chain management should work.
+All the challenges we point to regarding supply chain management costs time and money.
+With time as well as the growing pace of the 21st century, eCommerce is expanding massively and that has put a lot of change over how eCommerce Supply Chain management should work.

-There is no denying that consumers are considering the ways of eCommerce Supply Chain management as one of the basis in making purchasing decisions.
+There is no denying that consumers are considering the ways of eCommerce Supply Chain management as one of the bases in making purchasing decisions.